 ADMISSION POLICY

-CRCC accepts children for enrollment on a first-come-first-served basis.
+CRCC accepts children for enrollment on a first-come-first-served basis with a maximum of 10 children per classroom.
+Priority will be given to “Essential Employee’s” children.

-Priority is given to children with the greatest needs.
-This will be determined by evaluation by the Center’s staff, the child’s physician and other pertinent staff.

-Admission also requires information from the child’s physician stating the specific needs/care of the child, any pertinent medical history, immunization records, and a recent History and Physical.

-The child’s enrollment status will be re-evaluated every six (6) months to determine if continued need of special care is appropriate.

-Children ages 6 weeks to 21 years may be enrolled on a full-time, part-time, or intermittent basis, as needed, according to parents’ schedules or preference.
+Children ages 6 weeks to 12 years may be enrolled as needed, according to parents’ schedules or preference.
 To maintain the low adult to child ratio, advance notice is necessary.

-The parents and child should visit CRCC before attendance begins.
-This will provide an opportunity for the child to become familiar with the center, the parents to meet the staff, and to discuss the program.

 All necessary forms must be completed and signed before a child can attend CRCC on a permanent basis.